myers32/Loopstudios-landing-page/README.md

 # Your users should be able to:

-View the optimal layout for the site depending on their device's screen size See hover states for all interactive elements on the page
+-View the optimal layout for the site depending on their device's screen size, -See hover states for all interactive elements on the page.

 ## Here you can find quick preview of the project:
 ![desktop-preview](https://github.com/myers32/loopstudios-landing-page/assets/122280628/d7a5ff3d-7791-4e88-b1aa-cf1404222cae)